awm/tau/index.md

 from them, or they arbitrarily fix one of the values (for example, setting the resistor to 10 kΩ) to determine the other.
-The calculator presented below takes advantage of the fact that resistors and capacitors come in fairly standardized values, and so there is a finite pool of combinations that can be assembled (less than 65k, which is peanuts for modern computers).
+The calculator presented below takes advantage of the fact that resistors and capacitors come in fairly standardized values, and so there is a relatively small finite pool of combinations that can be assembled.

 Given the desired τ value and resistor tolerance (which determines the pool of available resistances), this calculator provides all combinations of R and C